 NBRC J-1 Visa Waiver Program

-The Northern Border Regional Commission (NBRC) is committed to helping residents of Maine, New Hampshire, New York and Vermont have access to quality, affordable health care.
+The Northern Border Regional Commission (NBRC) is committed to helping residents of Maine, New Hampshire, New York and Vermont obtain access to quality, affordable health care.
 The national healthcare provider shortage is one issue that affects equitable healthcare access in our region.

 As part of a larger effort to improve this workforce issue in some of our most rural and underserved areas, the NBRC will consider recommending a waiver of the two-year home-country physical presence requirement on behalf of eligible physicians holding J-1 Visas in Health Professional Shortage Areas (HPSA) and Medically Underserved Areas (MUA).
 Eligible physicians will agree to work at least three years and 40 hours per week within a U.S. Department of Health and Human Services designated HPSA or MUA of the legislatively defined Northern Border Region.
 NBRC’s waiver program is open to waiver requests from primary care physicians and physicians practicing specialty medicine who demonstrate an appropriate showing of need.